 WP 2016-11 Once Bitten, Twice Shy: The Role of Inertia and Personal Experience in Risk Taking

-ABSTRACT: We study how inertia and personal experiences affect individual risk taking.
-Our research design relies on active portfolio decisions relating to inheritances to separate the effect of personal experiences from inertia, which otherwise would be observationally equivalent.
-Experience derives from investments in banks that defaulted following the financial crisis.
-We classify experiences into first-hand experiences, resulting from personal losses; second-hand experiences, from the losses of close family members; and third-hand experiences, from living in municipalities where banks defaulted.
-Our results demonstrate that experiences gained personally, aside from inertia or common shocks, explain substantial heterogeneity in individuals’ risk taking.
+ABSTRACT: We study whether personal experiences are so powerful that they make individuals actively shy away from risk.
+Our research design relies on portfolio decisions relating to inheritances, which alter the active decision from one of choosing to take risk to one of choosing to reduce risk.
+Experience derives from investments in banks that defaulted following the 2007–2009 financial crisis.
+We classify experiences into first-hand experiences, resulting from personal losses; second-hand experiences, from losses of family members; and third-hand experiences, from locations where banks defaulted.
+Our results demonstrate that experiences gained personally, not common shocks, make individuals shy away from risk.